 Sometimes it’s hard to draw a straight line from data quality back to revenue.
 As such, it’s easy for leadership to push data quality far down on their list of priorities.

 However, 44 percent of study respondents estimated their company loses over 10 percent of their annual revenue due to poor quality data in their CRM—as seen through lost customers, blown new business deals, and delayed revenue-driving initiatives like marketing and brand awareness campaigns.

 Every member of the team relies on different data points, from a sales representative using up-to-date contact information to reach a prospect, to a marketing professional looking for a customer’s address to create a segmented email list.

-A database riddled with duplicates, incomplete data, missing data, incorrect data, or expired data can make it nearly impossible for employees to perform well.
+A database riddled with duplicates, incomplete, missing, incorrect, or expired data can make it nearly impossible for employees to perform well.
 For some employees, these stressors might be the push they need to walk out the door, and rightfully so.

 The relationship between sales and marketing can easily grow contentious.

 Oftentimes, it’s the same old story: the marketing team says, “We’re delivering all these MQLs, leads, inquiries, etc., and sales never follows up on them.”
 Then the sales team says, “Yeah marketing, you deliver these leads, but they stink.
 I couldn’t sell these people a glass of cold water in the desert!”

 These problems only get worse when data quality is an issue.

-Our study found marketing professionals were 155 percent more likely than their sales counterparts to say that their sales forecasts are ”inaccurate” or “very inaccurate.”
+Our study found marketing professionals were 155 percent more likely than their sales counterparts to say that their sales forecasts were ”inaccurate” or “very inaccurate.”
 Unsurprisingly, we found that one of the main culprits behind inaccurate forecasts is low-quality data.

 It’s easy to see why marketers are frustrated.
 Marketing teams need accurate forecasts to plan campaigns and activities that support these pre-defined targets.
 But sales forecast accuracy is heavily dependent on the data in the CRM, including the information sales representatives input to predict when/if deals will close and what stages certain deals are in.

 Sales and marketing teams struggling with data quality issues have a huge opportunity to put their collective power toward solving their data challenges.
 By doing so, they’ll see data become a bridge that unites these teams, not a wall that keeps them apart.

 When organizations fail to make data quality a priority, employees can develop an undesirable relationship with their data.

 A whopping 76 percent of respondents said employees “sometimes” or “often” manipulate data to tell the story they want decision makers to hear, and 75 percent even fabricate data at the same frequency.
 (Our jaws dropped too.)

-It’s safe to assume that CRM users don’t go around making up data on purpose.
-But we’re only human.
-When we make a hypothesis, it’s natural for us to be biased towards data points that support that point.
+How does this happen?
+It’s safe to assume CRM users don’t make up data on purpose.
+But we’re only human—when we make a hypothesis, it’s natural for us to be biased toward data that backs up our assumption.

 In organizations with data quality issues, these biases become more pronounced.
 When folks already lack confidence in their data, it becomes all too tempting to hunt through the CRM to find evidence to support their points.
 Improving your business processes to reinforce the need for high quality data, however, will strongly discourage the manipulation or fabrication of data, and much easier prove when data has been altered.

-These stats are a strong warning sign that many organizations need better data governance.
+Each of the issues we explored is a strong warning sign that many organizations need better data governance.
 They need to get real about how they’re using data, where it comes from, and what data points they’re using to create each report.